 This therefore means that any person domiciled outside the UK, who currently owns UK residential property through a non-UK company, will need to reconsider their tax position.
 You are encouraged to contact us now to discuss the options available for re-structuring and the tax implications of those options.

 Bishop & Sewell’s Private Client team can assist on all aspects of this change and how it might affect you personally.
-For more information, please call Philip Vickery on 020 7631 4141 or email email@example.com.
+For more information, please call us on on 020 7631 4141 or you can email firstname.lastname@example.org.